HertieDataScience/SyllabusAndLectures/README.md

 - Lazer, David.
 Ryan Kennedy, Gary King, and Alessandro Vespignani.
 2014. ''[The Parable of Google Flu: Traps in Big Data Analysis](http://www.sciencemag.org/content/343/6176/1203.summary)''. *Science*.
 343(6176): 1203-1205.

+- Ch.
+1: Spraul, V. Anton.
+2012. *Think like a Programmer*.
+San Francisco: No Starch Press.

 ### Week 2: Files, File Structures, Version Control, & Collaboration

+We will complete our introduction to the R programming language.

+Then we will learn about the importance and use of file structures for your research.
 Fundamentally, your research is a collection of files (preferably text files).
-Organising, manipulating, and storing files is at the heart of research practice.
-Well organised and stored files are crucial for enabling collaboration and making your research reproducible.
-We will learn how file systems work, as well as how to organize, version control with Git/GitHub, and store research files to enable collaboration and reproducibility.
+Organising, manipulating, and storing files are at the heart of research practice.
+Well-organised and stored files are crucial for enabling collaboration and making your research reproducible.
+We will learn how file systems work, as well as how to organize, version control, and store research files to enable collaboration and reproducibility.

 #### [Slides](http://htmlpreview.github.io/?https://raw.githubusercontent.com/HertieDataScience2014/SyllabusAndLectures/master/LectureSlides/Lecture2/Lecture2.html#1)

 #### Readings:

+- Ch.
+2-4: Crawley, Michael J. 2005. *Statistics: An Introduction Using R*.
+John Wiley and Sons Ltd., Chichester.

 - Ch 4-5: RRRR.

-- Stewart, James.
-2014. [''How the GDS uses git and github''](https://gdstechnology.blog.gov.uk/2014/01/27/how-we-use-github/). *United Kingdom Government Data Service*.

-*Reading Extras:*

-- Use the nice [interactive introduction to Git from the Code School](http://try.github.io/levels/1/challenges/1).

 - Wilson, Greg.
 2014. [''Why Do Scientists Want to Learn About Code Review?''](http://mozillascience.org/why-do-scientists-want-to-learn-about-code-review/).
 Mozilla Science Lab.

+*Reading Extras:*

+- Use the nice [interactive introduction to Git from the Code School](http://try.github.io/levels/1/challenges/1).

 - [Making Your Code Citable](https://guides.github.com/activities/citable-code/).
 2014.
 GitHub Guides.